jeex/check11/README.md

 # Cpnits Check11

-Check11 checks Python >= 3.10 code for cpnits.com students
+Check11 checks Python >= 3.10 code for cpnits.com students.
+## You need a github account
+Check11 relies on a working github in your computer.
+Your github alias needs to be added to [cpnits.com/check11](https://cpnits.com/check11)

 ## How to install check11
 1. Make sure you have an activated **virtual environment**.